eddygero/GitGoogleWeb/README.md

 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Technologies Used

+This project was generated with [Angular CLI]
+The technologies used are HTML, CSS, Typescript and Bootstrap.